-We have just characterized the set of all possible production plans under the current inventory of materials.
+We have just characterized all the possible production plans under the current inventory of materials.
 Among these production plans, what would be the one maximizing the total number of products produced?
 We can simply choose the point (x, y) maximizing x + y.
 We can obtain the point by drawing line segments parallel to x + y = 0.
-We move the line x + y toward the upper-right corner until it does not intersect the green area.
+We move the line x + y to the upper-right corner until it does not intersect the green area.
 The final line is given by x + y = 55 going through the point (15, 40) (See Figure 1.2).